markalanboyd/Audulus-Lua-Snippets/README.md

 # Audulus-Lua-Snippets
-This is a collection of Lua code snippets useful for the Canvas node in [Audulus](http://audulus.com).
+This is a collection of Lua code snippets useful for the `canvas` node in [Audulus](http://audulus.com).
 You can copy and paste these pieces of code directly into the `canvas` node in Audulus.
 You can read about each function in the [`wiki`](https://github.com/markalanboyd/Audulus-Lua-Snippets/wiki/Lua-functions-for-the-canvas-node).

 folder | description
 :-- | :--